autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 Our second attempt in combining text and other features is to use the trained TextPrediction model to extract embeddings and use TabularPrediction to build the predictor on top of the text embeddings.
-The AutoGluon TextPrediction model offers the `extract_embedding()` functionality so we can try to have the two-stage model.
+The AutoGluon TextPrediction model offers the `extract_embedding()` functionality (For more details, go to :ref:`sec_textprediction_extract_embedding`), so we are able to build a two-stage model.
 In the first stage, we use the text-only model to extract sentence embeddings.
 In the second stage, we use AutoGluon TabularPrediction to get the final model.